rackn/pxe-book/Chapter 1/Digital Rebar Quickstart.rst

 .. note:: This quick start guide does NOT create a production deployment and the deployment will NOT restart on failure or reboot.

 .. note:: Remember to check Chapter 5 for general install information.

-.. note:: Remember to check :ref:`rs_arch_ports` in the Digital Rebar Provision documentation if there are port access issues.
+.. note:: Remember to check Digital Rebar Provision documentation for port access issues.